shtef21/diplomski/README.md

 To do proper measurements, first the consumers must be started.
-If producers were to be started first, then there would be delays in measurements which make them incorrect.
+If producers were to be started first, then there would be delays in measurements which would make them incorrect.

 Run consumers in **two CLIs simultaneously**:
 ```sh